postsharp/Metalama.Samples/examples/builder/builder-3/README.md

 In the previous articles, we created an aspect that implements the `Builder` pattern for properties of "plain" types.
 However, properties of collection types require different handling.

-Since the Builder pattern is typically used to build immutable objects, it is good practice for properties of the immutable class to be of an immutable type, such as `ImmutableArray` or `ImmutableDictionary`.
+Since the Builder pattern is typically used to build immutable objects, it is good practice for properties of the immutable class to be of an immutable type, such as <xref:System.Collections.Immutable.ImmutableArray`1> or <xref:System.Collections.Immutable.ImmutableDictionary`2>.
 In the `Builder` class, though, it's more convenient if the collections are mutable.
-For instance, for a source property of type `Immutable<string>`, the builder property could be an `Immutable<string>.Builder`.
+For instance, for a source property of type `ImmutableArray<string>`, the builder property could be an `ImmutableArray<string>.Builder`.

 In this article, we'll update the aspect so that the collection properties of the `Builder` class are of the _builder_ collection type.